ranamostafa229/MoviesApp/README.md

 ![Screenshot (1349)](https://github.com/ranamostafa229/real_estate_app/assets/57458722/5ae2ae9f-08ba-4b6a-ba48-724285ec1503)

 #### - When you click on a movie or series, you will see a detailed page with more information, such as the genre, plot, actors, and ratings from various sources.
-You can also watch the trailer from youtube
-You can share the detailed page in different social media.
+You can also watch the trailer from youtube and share the detailed page in different social media.

 ![Screenshot of the detail page](https://github.com/ranamostafa229/real_estate_app/assets/57458722/080e2d51-ac8a-4a19-b0a3-08328799100d)